Raghuveer Mohan

 About the Speaker

-I am a new instructor of computer science at Florida Institute of Technology.
+I am an assistant professor (teaching track) of computer science at Florida Institute of Technology.
 I received my Ph.D. from Clemson University under the supervision of Dr. Brian Dean in December 2016.
 I am fascinated by everything that involves algorithms.
 My research interests broadly include competitive programming, theoretical algorithms and data structures, graph theory, and computer science education.
 Lately, I am also venturing on projects that involve writing simple artificial intelligence agents to two player adversarial games.